Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/NetworkMiner.md

 	Packet Parsing/Processing: NetworkMiner can parse traffic captures to have a quick overview and information capture.
 This operation mode is mainly suggested to grab the "low hanging fruit" before diving into a deeper investigation

 Pros and Cons
+Pros:
+- OS fingerprinting
+- Easy file extraction
+- Credential grabbing
+- Clear test keyword parsing
+- Overall overview
+Cons:
+- Not useful in active sniffing
+- Not useful for large pcap investigation
+- Limited filtering
+- Not built for manual traffic investigation

+# Tool Overview 1

+Landing Page
+	Home page of the application

+File Menu
+	File menu helps load a pcap file or receive pcap over IP.
+Can also drag and drop pcap files as well.
+NetworkMiner also can receive pcaps over IP.

+Tools Menu
+	Tool menu helps clear the dashboard and remove the captured data